The Ultimate In Birding Tours

 Leaders: Trevor Ellery and local bird guides

-Among the endemics and near-endemics featured on this unusual tour are Blue-billed Curassow, Gorgeted Wood Quail, Perija Metaltail, Dusky Starfrontlet, Chestnut-bellied, Indigo-capped and Green-bellied Hummingbirds, Tawny-tufted Toucanet, Greyish and Orinoco Piculets, Todd’s and Flame-winged Parakeets, Rusty-faced Parrot, Perija Thistletail, Recurve-billed Bushbird, Yellow-throated Antwren, Klage’s, Parker’s, Imeri Warbling, Grey-bellied and Chestnut-crested Antbirds, Perija, Urrao and Cundinamarca Antpittas, Perija, Magdalena and Paramillo Tapaculos, Yellow-headed Manakin, Chestnut-capped Piha, Yellow-browed Shrike-Vireo, Niceforo’s and Antioquia Wrens, Colombian Mountain Grackle, Perija, Black-fronted and Antioquia Brushfinches, Turquoise Dacnis and Chestnut-bellied Flowerpecker.
+Among the endemic and near-endemic targets on this unusual tour are Blue-billed Curassow, Gorgeted Wood Quail, Perija Metaltail, Perija and Dusky Starfrontlets, Chestnut-bellied, Indigo-capped and Green-bellied Hummingbirds, Greyish Piculet, Perija (or Todd’s) and Flame-winged Parakeets, Rusty-faced Parrot, Perija Thistletail, Recurve-billed Bushbird, Klages’s and Parker’s Antbirds, Perija, Urrao, Paisa and Cundinamarca Antpittas, Perija, Magdalena and Paramillo Tapaculos, Yellow-headed Manakin, Chestnut-capped Piha, Yellow-browed Shrike-Vireo, Niceforo’s and Antioquia Wrens, Colombian Mountain and Red-bellied Grackles, Perija, Black-fronted and Antioquia Brushfinches, Turquoise Dacnis and Chestnut-bellied Flowerpiercer.

 Colombia is an immense country with an almost unimaginable variety of landscapes, floras and birds.
 It is now at peace, having improved dramatically in recent decades, such that today Colombia is a clean, safe, modern and friendly country with great infrastructure.
 Indeed things have turned around so far that Colombia is now one of the safest and most popular South American birding destinations!
 Add to this its enviable distinction of having the highest number of bird species recorded for any country on earth and Colombia must be a priority for any birder: nearly 2000 species have been recorded to date, with more being added every year, including species new to science!